dima-eam/tiny-bank/README.md

 Current implementation has two endpoints, allowing user creation and deactivation (but no reactivation).

 1. `/api/user/create` - register user in the system, using their email as primary identifier.
-If email already used or is invalid, returns specific message.
+If email is already used or invalid, returns specific message (even for deactivated user)
 2. `/api/user/deactivate` - deactivates user record, but does not delete it.
-All subsequent operations with user account are declined.
+All subsequent operations with user account are declined

+### Account API

+Current implementation has six endpoints, allowing account management, getting current state, and moving funds.

+1. `/api/account/create` - register user account in the system, using their email as primary identifier.
+If email is already used, returns specific message
+2. `/api/account/deposit` - increase account balance, and return current value, or error message if amount is invalid
+3. `/api/account/withdraw`- decrease account balance, and return current value, or error message if amount is invalid or account has insufficient funds
+4. `/api/account/transfer`- withdraw from one account and deposit another one.
+If amount is invalid or account has insufficient funds, returns specific message
+5. `/api/account/balance`-
+6. `/api/account/history`-

 ## Implementation Details